piisa/pii-transform/doc/policies.md

 value.
 For instance, `0000 0000 0000 0000` for a credit card, or
 `redacted.email@hotmail.com` for an email address.

-The policy has two optional parameters:
+These substitutions are gathered from a placeholder config file.
+When assigning a placeholder value, if there is a list of them available, the module will rotate values from the list, in a circular fashion.

- * `placeholder_file` indicates the file that contains the substitution values for each PII
+The policy also contains a consistency cache (of configurable size).
+This is used to remember the last assignments, so if a PII instance is repeated, it will get the _same_ assignment.

- * `size` defines the size of the consistency cache: when assigning a placeholder value, if there is a list of them available, the module will rotate values from the list, in a circular fashion.
-The last "size" assignments are remembered, so if a PII instance is repeated, it will get the _same_ assignment
+The cache can be cleared at the end of each document or each chunk, depending on configuration.

-### Placeholder file
+### Placeholder config file

 The placeholder file is a JSON file that contains an entry for each PII type.
 Under that entry there can be further subdivisions by `language` and